nguyendv02/Sales-Data-Analysis-for-Bakery/README.md

 ## Insights from data

+We need to aggregate individual data into transactions to analyze trends and customer habits effectively.
+From these insights, we can launch campaigns that hit the spot with what customers like.

-We use the Apriori algorithm to figure out how items relate in customer shopping habits.
-After computation, we observe the following findings:
+For this project, we're using this thing called the Apriori algorithm to figure out how different items that customers buy are connected.
+And guess what?
+After crunching the numbers, turns out:
 - Coffee is the clear favorite, showing up in all of the top 14 combos.
 In addition, about 52.7% of cake fans go for Coffee, and 53.2% of sandwich lovers do too.
 - Apart from the dominance of Coffee, another notable preference is that Bread lovers tend to purchase Pastry or Tea, both combos hitting around 8%."